Even if your website is failing, you might not need a new one

 I recommend documenting your problem – literally writing it down in its simplest form.
 This is the truth of your situation.
 This is what you need to ask for help fixing.

 Warning: don’t get ahead of yourself by self-diagnosing.
 You risk taking a wrong turn and repeating the same mistakes on your new site (when it’s time to get one).
-Self-diagnosis might include:
+Self-diagnosis might include statements like:

 - Customer journey is all wrong

 - Buttons are in the wrong place

 I guarantee some of the improvements the data tells you to make will surprise you.
 This is a common phenomenon with UX testing and Conversion Rate Optimisation.
 The right changes – the ones that will boost conversions the most – cannot be predicted.
 Also, you need data to prove your hunches; acting on blind assumption wastes time and money.

 While we’re on this topic, I need to ask if you’re sure your website is the real issue, or are you just assuming it is?
 Simple checks will reveal the culprit.
 This might hurt, but it’s better to ask these questions now than waste time and money later.

 - Do you have a viable product?
 Does it have value to customers?

 - Have you nailed your proposition?
 Are you telling the right story?

 A website cannot solve either of these problems.
 Digital marketing and SEO will not solve them either.
 If you’ve got issues with your products or proposition, these need fixing before you make any further investment.

 If your product and proposition are sound, we need to find out what’s gone wrong.
 Because we’re not in the business of assuming, we look at facts.
 If you allocate budget to testing your site, you’ll soon identify the weak spots.
 Then it’s only a matter of time before you can work out how to fix it.
 Perhaps the issues is the copy, or the font, or the hero images, or the menu.
 It could be the registration form, page load time, mobile experience, front end design aesthetics.
 It might be anything.